South West Eye Health information

-PCSE provides the ophthalmic payments service on behalf of NHS England & Improvement.
+PCSE provides the ophthalmic payments service on behalf of NHS England.
 PCSE process a wide range of payment claims for ophthalmic services, from NHS funded sight tests through to vouchers for optical repairs.
 PCSE also deduct levies, manage refunds to patients and administer training grants claims.

 In a digital-age PCSE want to provide you with a more efficient way to submit, track and manage your claims.
 That’s why they have introduced new, electronic services for ophthalmic payments.

 PCSE Online is a web-based option for submitting GOS claims, which is available to use free of charge. eGOS is an option for ophthalmic practices who use Practice Management Systems (PMS) to submit GOS claims electronically.

 There is a dedicated website area for those planning on using PCSE Online and guides for using PCSE Online to make GOS claims, view statements, submit a domiciliary Pre-Visit Notifications (PVN) and more.
 Click the following link for further information PCSE Ophthalmic Payments

 The Business Services Authority (BSA) delivers a national, regional and local service that supports and facilitates the effective and consistent management of primary care services.